The Owl House: LGBTQ+ representation

-On July 10, 2021, the episode "Through the Looking Glass Ruins" premiered, which focused heavily on Gus' development as a character and how much he's grown since his last major appearance.
-However, the episode received significant attention and press over Luz and Amity's growing relationship and its ending, in which Amity kisses Luz on the cheek.
-The episode "Eda's Requiem" features a character named Raine Whispers, who uses they/them pronouns and is voiced by transgender and non-binary actor Avi Roque.
-Raine is both Disney TVA's and Disney's first transgender and/or non-binary character.
-Roque said that the character is based on their own experience, with the character's skin color reflecting their actual skin color, praised the show as normalizing queer identity, and said it was an honor to voice Raine.
+The episode "Through the Looking Glass Ruins" received significant attention over Luz and Amity's growing relationship and its ending, in which Amity kisses Luz on the cheek.
+The episode "Eda's Requiem" introduces a character named Raine Whispers, who is referred to with singular they pronouns.
+Raine is voiced by transgender and non-binary actor Avi Roque.
+Raine is Disney TVA's first transgender and/or non-binary character.
+Roque said that the character is based on their own experience, with the character's skin color reflecting their actual skin color, and praised the show for normalizing queer identity, and said it was an honor to voice Raine.
 In the episode, Eda Clawthorne is shown to have romantic feelings for Raine.
 The subsequent episode, "Knock, Knock, Knockin' on Hooty's Door", reveals that Eda and Raine were formerly dating, before breaking up due to Raine beginning work in the coven system.
-The episode also has Luz and Amity asking each other out and officially becoming a couple.
+The episode also includes a scene of Luz and Amity asking each other out and officially becoming a couple.
 GLAAD praised the episode, saying they were excited to see a "wonderful and affirming message" from the series.
 Jade King of TheGamer praised the series for having a fictional universe where queer characters can "learn to love themselves without the fear of ridicule", comparing it to the similar approaches in Steven Universe and She-Ra and the Princesses of Power, noting the relationship between Luz and Amity.

-In March 2022, Lilith, Eda's older sister, was confirmed to be aromantic and asexual during a charity Livestream, via an in-character letter read by the character's voice actress Cissy Jones.
-Jade King of TheGamer noted that Cissy Jones said that her letter during a charity stream saying that Lilith didn't have any romantic attractions was "basically canon", further confirming those identities.
-On May 21, 2022, the penultimate episode of season two "Clouds on the Horizon" aired, in which Luz and Amity share a kiss on the lips.
+In March 2022, Lilith, Eda's older sister, was revealed to be aromantic and asexual during a charity Livestream, via an in-character letter read by the character's voice actress Cissy Jones.
+Jade King of TheGamer noted that Cissy Jones said that her letter during a charity stream saying that Lilith didn't have any romantic attractions was "basically canon".

+On May 21, 2022, the penultimate episode of season two, "Clouds on the Horizon" aired, in which Luz and Amity share a kiss on the lips.

 A promotional video released on September 25, 2022, depicted Luz in a new outfit with a pin on her beanie, picturing the bisexual flag.
-On October 15, 2022, the first The Owl House special "Thanks to Them" has Luz come out to her mother as bisexual.
-The special also reveals that Vee's campmate Masha is non-binary as they use they/them pronouns in their nameplate and their nails are painted in the colors of the non-binary pride flag.
+On October 15, 2022, the first The Owl House special "Thanks to Them" has Luz coming out to her mother as bisexual.
+The special also reveals that Vee's campmate Masha is non-binary: at the character's workplace, their desk has a name plate that reads "MASHA (they/them)", and their nails are painted the colors of the non-binary pride flag.
+On April 8, 2023, the series finale "Watching and Dreaming" revealed King's father "Papa Titan" to be genderqueer, as he refers to himself as "both king and queen".

+After the series' finale, Dana Terrace clarified two of Luz's friends, Willow and Hunter, as being pansexual and bisexual respectively.